corda/corda-docs-portal/content/en/platform/corda/5.0/deploying-operating/observability/metrics.md

 | `membership_memberlist_cache_size` | Gauge | <ul><li>`group`</li><li>`virtualnode`</li></ul> | Gauge of the member list cache size to monitor how the cache size grows or shrinks. |

 #### Crypto Worker

+The crypto worker is responsible for handling crypto operations in Corda, such as signing.
+It is the only worker that hosts keys owned by the Corda cluster, as well as keys owned by the virtual nodes required for crypto operations.

+The keys of the virtual nodes are stored in dedicated databases per virtual node, while the keys of the Corda cluster are stored in a dedicated database for cluster keys.
+In addition to the database, there are caches universal to all virtual nodes that hold the keys in memory for faster lookup.

+The crypto requests could be categorized into flow requests and everything else.
+Flow requests are, seemingly, of more importance in terms of metrics as they are directly involved in flows lifecycle.
+With the crypto worker metrics, you can measure the below crypto requests within the crypto worker:

+* Flow-crypto requests, which consist of the operations:
+  * `SigningService.sign`: The `sign` operation is performed on the flow side and sends to the crypto worker the bytes to be signed along with the public part of the signing key and the signature spec.
+    On the crypto worker side, the crypto worker attempts to find the key in the keys hosted for the virtual node that sent the request and if found, it signs the bytes and returns the signature.
+    Regarding metrics for the `sign` operation, the following metrics pertain to the time taken to handle the entire `sign` request.
+Additionally, there are more detailed metrics related to key caches and the 'sign' operation itself.
+  * `SigningService.findMySigningKeys`: The `findMySigningKeys` operation sends a set of keys to the crypto worker, which then filters and returns the keys owned by the calling virtual node.
+    Regarding metrics for the `findMySigningKeys` operation, the following metrics are related to the time taken to handle the entire `findMySigningKeys` request.
+Additionally, there are metrics related to key caches.

+* Admin or other requests, which involve operations such as creating a new key (pair) for a virtual node, or list information about the keys owned by a virtual node.
+Regarding metrics for these requests, the following metrics pertain to the time taken to handle the requests as a whole.

 | Metric | Type | Tags | Description |
 | :----------- | :----------- | :----------- | :----------- |